-The Jusičić family from Doboj lives on the disability allowance of the father of the family, Amir, and the funds he earns by selling the trinkets he makes in his small carpentry workshop.
+The Jusicic family from Doboj lives on the disability allowance of the father of the family, Amir, and the funds he earns by selling the trinkets he makes in his small carpentry workshop.

 Like Amir, Zoran had lost a leg, too, and he saw Amir struggling in Doboj.
-He didn’t care that he was a Serb and Amir was a Bosniak—all that mattered was that he could help a man who needed it.
+He didn’t care that he was Serb and Amir was Bosniak—all that mattered was that he could help a man who needed it.

 Working for a non-governmental organization Landmine Survivors Network, in 2003, Zoran visited Amir in the apartment where he lived with his mother and brother.

-The two friends spent a great deal of time together preparing Amir’s paperwork.
-Their work bore fruit in 2003, when Amir received a certificate of disability, enabling him to access healthcare and get a prosthetic.
+"I cannot thank Zoran enough for his assistance.
+But there are still many people in need in the world, we just forget that they exist," says Amir.
+The two friends spent a great deal of time together preparing Amir’s paper work.
+Their work bore fruit in 2003, when Amir received a certificate of disability, enabling him to access healthcare and get prosthesis.

 Amir has managed to make a small business crafting wood products in a carpentry workshop.
 Door tiles, jewelry boxes, wine boxes, coasters—Amir crafts them all.